Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Each study will incorporate reliable evidence upon which councils, in close consultation with the communities jointly served by the State Government, can make informed local government reform decisions.
 The studies represent some of the largest and most thorough examinations of reform options for various groups of councils ever undertaken in the State.
 They will consider the potential for, and possible savings from voluntary amalgamations, shared services, fee for service and other reform models considered appropriate.

 The SGS Greater Hobart: Local Government Reform Final Feasibility Report January 2017 and the KPMG South East Councils Feasibility Study Final Report September 2016 have been finalised.
 Participating councils will consider outcomes of the studies and consult with their communities.
+The KPMG Northern Tasmanian Councils Shared Services Study Condensed Report July 2017 has also been released.

 Subject to two or more councils requesting the Minister to proceed with an amalgamation, the Minister may appoint a Local Government Board to review the amalgamations proposals, as required under the Local Government Act 1993.